-Therapy can be a space to develop deeper insight about life and promote emotional healing through reflecting on significant life events, explore new ways of thinking, and discover ways of living that are in sync with who you are and who you want to become.
+In all phases of life, we face constant changes and unexpected circumstances.
+Even for those who are strongly independent and resilient, life can be overwhelming at times.
+Therapy can be a place to develop deeper insight about life and promote emotional healing through reflecting on significant life events.
+Here, you can explore new ways of thinking and discover ways of living that are in sync with who you are and who you want to become.

 As your therapist, Christine’s purpose is to hold the space and honor your journey with you.
 She is passionate about working with individuals to find long-term restorative healing following trauma.
 Here, the process can be used to explore all the roots, the layers, and how you want to grow.